-BCAAs are the 3 essential amino acids, leucine, isoleucine, and valine.
-They’ve a unique structure, and they’re particularly important for athletes.
+BCAAs are the 3 essential amino acids: leucine, isoleucine, and valine.
+They have a unique structure, and they’re particularly important for athletes.

-For instance, unlike other amino acids, the BCAAs can be metabolized in muscles, in order, to provide energy during exercise!
+For instance, unlike other amino acids, the BCAAs can be metabolized in the muscles in order to provide energy during exercise!
 Moreover, the BCAAs can help athletes build muscle mass, as they stimulate protein synthesis.

 BCAAs for endurance sports

 Certainly, BCAA supplements won’t benefit vegan athletes who are interested in endurance sports.
 There is little evidence that the BCAAs can actually improve endurance performance.
 However, BCAAs may delay fatigue and help athletes maintain mental focus!

 Certainly, the BCAAs are particularly popular among bodybuilders and athletes who want to increase their muscle mass and strength.
 After all, human muscle proteins are up to 18% BCAAs!

 According to many studies, about 10–14 grams of BCAAs a day might increase muscle mass and strength!

 Athletes could easily take this recommended daily intake of BCAAs from food!
 Taking much higher dosages of BCAAs from supplements won’t benefit you further.
 It seems that BCAA supplements aren’t necessary for muscle growth.

 Do vegans have a high risk of BCAA deficiency?